donnydavis/ansible-api/README.md

 The json output is configurable in the settings.py file

-## AnsibleAPI can also fetch roles from github.
+## Ansible API can also fetch roles from github.
 Support for arbitary git repos will be in the next release.

     curl --request POST \
       --url http://127.0.0.1:8080/api/roles/github/get \